octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 For more details, check out the ["*Fees and Rewards*"](/tezos-basics/economics_and_reward) chapter.

 ### Call of a Tezos smart contract
-A smart contract can be called by a classic account whose address starts with "**tz1**", or by a smart contract's account which address starts with "**KT1**".
+A smart contract can be called by a classic account whose address starts with "**tz1**", or by a smart contract's account whose address starts with "**KT1**".
 The transaction specifies *arguments* to use, and to which *entrypoint* they are sent.

 ![](../../static/img/tezos-basics/invoke_smart_contract.svg)
 <small className="figure">FIGURE 2: Call of a smart contract triggering its code and modifying its storage's state</small>